TosbackCgusBridge-Bot/CGUs-versions/Drugs/Privacy Policy.md

 Community Interaction

-If you choose to participate in any community oriented parts of the Drugs.com web site, such as a forum, bulletin board, blog, chatroom, Q&A, reviews or comments section, you should be aware that any personally identifiable information you choose to submit can be read, collected, or used by others.
+If you choose to participate in any community oriented parts of the Drugs.com web site, such as a forum, bulletin board, blog, chatroom, Q&A, reviews or comments section, you should be aware that any personally identifiable information you choose to submit can be read, collected, used by others and may appear in search engines.
 We are not responsible for the personally identifiable information you choose to submit.
 Drugs.com also reserves the right to terminate the accounts of visitors who use these services in a manner inconsistent with our Terms of Use.

 Social Media